leta199/Linear-Regression/README.md

 - Method to take in modelling data points
 - Numerical optimisation via gradient descent
 - Displaying key internals of the model such as predictions
-- Evaluation metrics common to linear regression such as Mean squared error
+- Evaluation metrics common to linear regression such as Mean squared error and R squared
+- [INSERT PREDICTION METHOD WHEN DONE]
+- [INSERT PLOTTING RESIDUALS WHEN DONE]

 **Initialisation**
 I initialised the class using the intialiser  `__init__`  as well as defined the arguments of the class as: